cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 EC that has a point of order 2.
 Elligator can be applied to Curve25519 and Curve448, which are both CFRG-recommended curves {{RFC7748}}.

-This document specifies 2 algorithms for deterministically hashing onto a curve with varying properties: Icart and Elligator2.
+This document specifies several algorithms for deterministically hashing onto a curve with varying properties: Icart, SWU, Simplified SWU, and Elligator2.
 Each algorithm conforms to a common interface, i.e., it maps an element from a base field F to a curve E. For each variant, we describe the requirements for F and E to make it work.
 Sample code for each variant is presented in the appendix.
 Unless otherwise stated, all elliptic curve points are assumed to